 Her current and prior Board memberships include the Jacksonville Women’s Network, Leadership Jacksonville, Kesler Mentoring Connection, and the Early Learning Coalition.
 She also serves as a community coach for the Nonprofit Center of Northeast Florida.

-Laurie’s consulting work has included interim CEO, strategic planning, board development, project management, and conflict resolution.
+Laurie’s consulting work has included interim CEO, strategic planning, board development, project management, and employee coaching.
+In addition to working with 501 (c) 3 organizations, she has worked with funders in project research, group facilitation and grantmaking.
 Laurie holds a Bachelor’s in Business Administration from the University of Michigan and a Master’s in Health Services Administration from George Washington University.